-Retirement benefits for Tiers 1-4 are vested after five years of credited service while benefits for Tiers 5-6 are vested after 10 years of credited service.
+Retirement benefits for Tiers 1-6 are vested after five years of credited.
+Prior to April 9, 2002, Tier 5-6 members needed to attain 10 years of state service credited to be vested.
 Benefits are payable at age 55 or greater with the limitations noted for service retirement above.